-The Bureau of Land Management controls about 250 million acres of public land, most of which is located in Western states3 (see map below).
-The Federal Land Policy and Management Act of 1976 ("FLPMA") governs how BLM manages these public lands.4 For the many states and counties throughout the West that have public lands within their boundaries, BLM's management decisions - and how it conducts land use planning that shapes those decisions - is critically important.
+The Bureau of Land Management ("BLM") controls about 250 million acres of public land, most of which is located in Western states.
+The Federal Land Policy and Management Act of 1976 ("FLPMA") governs how BLM manages these public lands.
+For the many states and counties throughout the West that have public lands within their boundaries, BLM's management decisions - and how it conducts land use planning that shapes those decisions - is critically important.